DETAILED ACTION

 A method for low-rank decomposition of a tensor, the method comprising: (This is an intended use statement which does not limit the claim.)

-by the computer processor … by a corresponding neural network; and (This recites generic computer and machine learning components.
+generating an updated low-rank tensor factor by inputting the initial low-rank tensor factor into a corresponding neural network; and (This recites generic machine learning components and processes.
 This amounts to mere instructions to apply an exception.)

 Regarding claim 3, the rejection of claim 1 is incorporated herein.
 Further, the following is an abstract idea:

-training the neural network to minimize the mean-squared approximation error.
+minimizing a mean-squared approximation error using the tensor and the product of the updated low-rank tensor factors.
 (This recites the mathematical calculation of minimizing a function.
 This is a mathematical concept.)

 Regarding claim 4, the rejection of claim 1 is incorporated herein.
 Further, the following is an abstract idea:

-optimizing, by the computer processor, the parameters of each corresponding neural network using a corresponding stochastic gradient descent.
-(This recites the mathematical calculation of optimizing a function.
+using a corresponding stochastic gradient descent (This recites the mathematical calculation of stochastic gradient descent.
 This is a mathematical concept.)

 Regarding claim 5, the rejection of claim 1 is incorporated herein.
 Further, the following is an abstract idea:

-wherein decomposing the tensor comprises decomposing the tensor as the product of the low-rank tensor factors.
+wherein decomposing the tensor comprises decomposing the tensor as a product of the low-rank tensor factors.
 (This describes a mathematical equation, which is a mathematical concept.)

 Regarding claim 6, the rejection of claim 4 is incorporated herein.
 The following is an abstract idea: